VirgilSecurity/virgil-iotkit/tools/virgil-device-registrar/README.md

 #### CentOS, Fedora OS
 Virgil Device Registrar is distributed as a package.

-In order to download and install the Virgil Device Registrar on CentOS, Fedora, use the YUM package manager and the following command:
+In order to download and install the Virgil Device Registrar on CentOS, Fedora, use the YUM package manager and run the following command:

 ```bash
 $ sudo yum install virgil-iot-sdk-tools
 ```

 #### Mac OS
-At this moment we don't provide builded package for Mac OS, thats why you have to build and run it by yourself using [cmake](https://cmake.org).
+At this moment we don't provide builded package for Mac OS, that's why you have to build and run it by yourself using [cmake](https://cmake.org).

 ```bash
 $ git clone --recursive https://github.com/VirgilSecurity/virgil-iot-sdk.git